Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Spread of P. syringae

-A variety of methods have been tested for control of Pseudomonas syringae in commercial plantings.
+A variety of methods have been tested for management of Pseudomonas syringae in commercial plantings.
 They include cultural management, host resistance, biological control with microbial antagonists, and chemical control.
 Efforts have been targeted primarily either to control disease or to reduce the risk of frost damage from INA Pseudomonas syringae.
-However, the results of these control efforts have not always been successful.
+However, the results of these efforts have not always been successful.

 Attempts to alter susceptibility of trees to bacterial canker and/or peach tree short-life disease have included a variety of approaches, each of which has some benefit even though the benefit might be localized to a particular area or soil type.